We aim to embed the skills and knowledge needed for students to navigate the world creatively and with independence.

 Art at City

-Sculpture, print, wood-carving, oil painting, photography - we encourage all forms of creative expression in our rich and diverse art curriculum at City.
+Sculpture, print, installation, painting, photography - we encourage all forms of creative expression in our rich and diverse art curriculum at City.

 Why study art at City?